xp44mm/Notebook/F#/Programming with Objects.md

     member v.Length = sqrt (v.dx * v.dx + v.dy * v.dy)
 ```

 Structs are often more efficient, but you should use them with care because the full contents of struct values are frequently copied.
-The performance characteristics of structs can also change depending on whether you’re running on a 32-bit or 64-bit machine.
+The performance characteristics of structs can also change depending on whether you're running on a 32-bit or 64-bit machine.

 ### Delegates